deconvlab/deconvlab.github.io/index.md

 {: style="width:80%; display:block; margin:auto; margin-top:-1em; margin-bottom:1em"}
 <figcaption> The observation $\mathbf y$ (left) is the convolution of ground truth signals $(\mathbf a_0, \mathbf x_0)$ (right, top).
 If we shift the short $\mathbf a_0$ to the left, and the sparse $\mathbf x_0$ to the right by the same distance, the convolution of the new pair of signal (right, bot) also generates $\mathbf y$. </figcaption>

 Because of this ambiguity, it is impossible for us to find out the exact generating $(\mathbf a_0, \mathbf x_0)$ solely dependent on the observation $\mathbf y$.
 Nevertheless, in most of the applications, we are willing to know the shape of the short signal, or the pattern of the sparsity map; while the exact scaling of signals and the timing / location of the map is not quite interested.
-Hence we would glad to accept any shifts and scaled version of $(\mathbf a_0, \mathbf x_0)$ as the solution to short-and-sparse deconvolution, these are called as the symmetrtic solutions.
+Hence we would glad to accept any shifts and scaled version of $(\mathbf a_0, \mathbf x_0)$ as the solution to short-and-sparse deconvolution, these are called as the symmetric solutions.